Man Accused of Burying Two Babies He Had With Daughter

 SCOTTDALE, Pa.
 (AP) _ Finally confronted with the dark secrets of incest and infanticide his daughters kept for 27 years, Mendum Paul Corvin calmly told police where they could find the evidence.

-Check the house in Scottdale where he once lived with his three daughters, Corvin said _ there, in the coal cellar, they might find the remains of a newborn girl he fathered around 1970 by his eldest daughter, then 15 years old.
+Check the house in Scottdale where he once lived with his three daughters, Corvin said _ there, in the coal cellar, they might find the remains of a newborn girl he fathered in 1971 by his eldest daughter, then 15 years old.

 Police said Corvin admitted burying the infant Monday after authorities unearthed the remains of another baby _ a boy _ that he fathered by the same daughter in 1968 when she was 12.

-The daughter, now a 39-year-old bartender in Florida, had told police her father buried the boy in the back yard of the family’s home in Boynton Beach, Fla.
+The daughter, now a 39-year-old bartender in Florida, had told police her father had buried the boy in the backyard of the family’s home in Boynton Beach, Fla.

 Corvin calmly described taking the baby girl from his daughter’s arms and laying it on the basement floor before burying it, said Scottdale Police Chief Tony Martin.

 ``He gave no medical assistance.
 He did not attempt to clear out the baby’s mouth.
 He took it down to the basement and allowed it to die,″ Martin said.